SouravG94-312/aftermarket-domain-agent-poc/README.md

 - Warranty Agent connected to a custom MCP server
 - Service Agent connected to a custom MCP server
 - Parts Agent connected to a custom MCP server
-- Supervisor Agent with routing logic
+- Supervisor Agent with single-agent routing and multi-agent planning
 - Local A2A-style protocol between Supervisor and specialist agents
 - GPT-5.5 reasoning over MCP context packs using the OpenAI API
 - Conversation memory for multi-turn follow-up